 Provide your preferred contact method, your availability, and your preferred support language.

 Next, complete the Contact info section so we know how to contact you.

 Select Next when you've completed all of the necessary information.

 Review + create

-Complete all required information on each tab, then select Review + create.
-Check the details that you'll send to Support.
-Go back to any tab to make a change if needed.
+Before you create your request, review all of the details that you'll send to support.
+You can select Previous to return to any tab if you need to make changes.
 When you're satisfied the support request is complete, select Create.

-A support agent will contact you using the method you indicated.
-For information about initial response time, see Support scope and responsiveness.
+A support engineer will contact you using the method you indicated.
+For information about initial response times, see Support scope and responsiveness.

 To learn more about self-help support options in Azure, watch this video: